Second Kishinev pogrom

-The pogrom started as a right-wing demonstration against tsar's Manifesto, which turned into an attack on the Jewish quarter.
+The pogrom started as a right-wing demonstration against the tsar's Manifesto, which turned into an attack on the Jewish quarter.
 The pogrom was resisted by Jewish self-defense groups, with partial success.
 Instrumental in organizing the self-defense was the Kishinev branch of Tze'irei Zion, who issued a circular calling Jewish youth to organize the resistance to violence.
-Between 1902 and 1905 the number of Jews in Kishinev decreased from about 60,000 to 53,000 due to emigration.
+Between 1902 and 1905 the number of Jews in Kishinev decreased from about 60,000 to 53,000 (about 12%) due to emigration.